Creating Ransomware with Python | Part 1

 Let’s Start Coding

 We will go through the process of writing ransomware using the Python programming language step by step.
-This ransomware will encrypt files in a specified directory and then delete the original files.
+This ransomware with Python will encrypt files in a specified directory and then delete the original files.
 We will use the Fernet module from the cryptography library for the encryption process.

 Amazon Product

--5% $22.95 on Amazon
+-5% $25 on buymeacoffee

 Step 1: Import Necessary Libraries